tylerneylon/math/thought1/thought1.md

 Despite my lack of historical expertise, I will at least mention a small number of prior ideas and how they relate.

-*Pragmatism* is a relevant set of ideas champtioned by Charles Pierce.
+*Pragmatism* is a relevant set of ideas champtioned by Charles Peirce.
-Pierce's perspective is typically summarized as saying that an idea is true exactly when it is *useful*.
+Peirce's perspective is typically summarized as saying that an idea is true exactly when it is *useful*.
 I have deliberately used the word *effective* rather than *useful* for reasons I'll explain below, but the difference is more superficial than profound.